Remi Wolf

-Remi Francis Wolf (born February 2, 1996) is an American singer and songwriter from California.
-As a senior at Palo Alto High School, she appeared as a contestant on American Idol in 2014.
-After completing her studies at USC Thornton School of Music in 2018, she made her solo debut with the self-released extended play You're A Dog! in October 2019.
-Wolf subsequently released her second EP and major-label debut, I'm Allergic To Dogs!, on Island Records and Virgin EMI Records in June 2020, followed by her debut studio album, Juno, in October 2021.
+Remi Francis Wolf (born February 2, 1996) is an American singer and songwriter from Palo Alto, California.
+As a senior in high school, she appeared as a contestant on American Idol in 2014.
+After completing her undergraduate music studies in 2018, she made her solo debut with the self-released extended play You're a Dog! in October 2019.
+Wolf subsequently released her second EP and major-label debut, I'm Allergic to Dogs!, on Island Records and Virgin EMI Records in June 2020, followed by her debut studio album, Juno, in October 2021.
+She released her second album, Big Ideas, on July 12, 2024.

 Early life and education

-Wolf was born in Palo Alto, California on February 2, 1996, to a Sicilian mother and a Russian-Persian father.
-At around the age of eight she became interested in competitive skiing, and represented the US in alpine skiing at the Youth Olympic Games for two consecutive years.
-When she was 14, she formed her first band with a friend called Remi and Chloe (later, Remi, Chloe, & The Extracts).
-As a senior in high school, Wolf appeared as a contestant during the audition rounds on the thirteenth season of American Idol in 2014, but without any formal dismissal, did not reappear later on in the show.
-At age 17, she moved to Los Angeles, where she attended the USC Thornton School of Music, graduating in 2018.
+Wolf was born in Palo Alto, California, on February 2, 1996, to a Sicilian mother and a Russian-Persian father.
+At around the age of eight she became interested in competitive skiing, and competed during her youth.

+When she was 14, Wolf formed her first band with a friend.
+They called it Remi and Chloe (later, Remi, Chloe, & The Extracts).
+As a senior at Palo Alto High School, Wolf appeared as a contestant during the audition rounds on the thirteenth season of American Idol in 2014, being cut in Hollywood week without being aired there.
+At age 17, she moved to Los Angeles, where she attended the USC Thornton School of Music, graduating in 2018 at the age of 22.

 Career

-Wolf met producer Jared Solomon (also known as Solomonophonic) while in college and began collaborating with him thereafter.
-Her first single, "Guy," was produced by Solomon and was released in 2019.
+Wolf met producer Jared Solomon, known as Solomonophonic, while in high school and began collaborating with him thereafter.
+Her first single, "Guy", was produced by Solomon and was released in 2019.
 Off the success of that song, Wolf opened for Still Woozy on his tour in April of that year.
 She also toured with Cautious Clay and performed at both the Los Angeles Times Festival of Books and Viva Pomona! later in 2019.
 She released her first EP, You're a Dog!, in September 2019.
 She was later signed to Island Records, a division of the Universal Music Group.

 Her first single as an Island signee, "Woo!", was released in April 2020.
 That was followed by the singles "Photo ID" and "Disco Man".
-Those tracks would go on to appear on Wolf's second EP, I'm Allergic to Dogs, released in June 2020 via Island.
+Those tracks would go on to appear on Wolf's second EP, I'm Allergic to Dogs!, released in June 2020 via Island.
 "Photo ID" accrued numerous streams and shares on TikTok throughout 2020.
-In November 2020, her single, "Hello Hello Hello" was featured in an ad for the iPhone 12.
-In May 2021, she released, We Love Dogs!, a remix EP with guest appearances from acts like Sylvan Esso, Beck, Dominic Fike, Hot Chip, and others.
+In November 2020, her single "Hello Hello Hello" was featured in an ad for the iPhone 12.
+The track 'Photo ID' placed 75 on Australian radio station Triple J's Hottest 100 for 2020.
+In May 2021, she released We Love Dogs!, a remix EP with guest appearances from acts like Sylvan Esso, Beck, Dominic Fike, Hot Chip, and others.